-If you are a part of this study, you will receive (Include payment or reimbursement information here.
+If you participate, you will receive (Include payment or reimbursement information here.
 Explain when disbursement will occur and conditions of payment.
 Delete this section if it is not applicable).

 (If this study involves a physically invasive procedure or an exercise component which may have even a slight risk of injury, you must include the following statement in the consent form.
-Omit this section if the study does not involve physical risk) In the event that this research activity results in an injury, we/I will help you by (give an example of a potential problem/injury and describe how you will assist them).
-Any costs for research-related injuries should be paid by you or your insurance company.
+Omit this section if the study does not involve physical risk) In the event that this research activity results in an injury, we/I will assist you by (give an example of a potential problem/injury and describe how you will assist them).
+Any medical care for research-related injuries should be paid by you or your insurance company.
 If you think you have suffered a research-related injury, please let me/us know right away.